 In 2022 we will continue tightening our voting policies and thresholds on diversity, as we believe most companies need to improve their diversity towards representation of all groups throughout all roles and levels.
-Boards should seek diverse composition in its broadest sense to support high-guality debate and decision-making, considering diversity of skills, experience, networks, psychological attributes and characteristics (including, but not limited to, race, ethnicity, gender, sexual orientation, age, disability, nationality and socioeconomic background).
+As members of the 30% Club, we supported the ASX Corporate Governance Council's Principles and Recommendations, requiring listed entities to set an objective of not less than 30% board members from each gender.
+This topic has been a focus for companies and investors for a number of years, and the year for meeting the 30% Club objective was 2018 for ASX200 companies and 2021 for ASX300 companies.
+Therefore, we now generally recommend voting against the reelection of the nominations committee chair (or if not up for re-election, other directors) of any ASX300 company which falls below 30% female representation on the board and is not able to provide a credible plan for achieving this threshold.
+Boards should seek diverse composition in its broadest sense to support high-quality debate and decision-making, considering diversity of skills, experience, networks, psychological attributes and characteristics (including, but not limited to, race, ethnicity, gender, sexual orientation, age, disability, nationality and socioeconomic background).
 Boards should give careful consideration to how they can find members from outside of their typical networks and the breadth of attributes or perspectives that may be valuable to their decision-making.
-Where boards have made insufficient progress on critical dimensions of diversity, including racial and ethnic or gender representation at either board and senior management level, we will recommend opposing the re-appointment of relevant responsible directors.
+Where boards have made insufficient progress on critical dimensions of diversity, including racial and ethnic or gender representation at either board and senior management level, we will recommend opposing the reappointment of relevant responsible directors.

 We welcome recent regulatory mandates and voluntary commitments in some countries.
-In France, for example, the 'Rixain-Castaner' bill will introduce quotas for more women in executive leadership: 30% by 2027 and 40% by 2030.
+In France, for example, the 'Rixain-Castaner' bill will introduce quotas for more women in executive leadership.
+It was uninamously voted by the National Assembly in May 2021 and still has to pass through the Senate.
 In the UK, the integration of targets for the representation of people of colour and women by the UK Chapter of the 30% Club encourages boards to strategically prioritise racially- and ethnically-diverse director recruitment and set thresholds for gender representation at board and executive committee levels.
-In the US, the US Securities and Exchange Commission (SEC) approved in August 2021 Nasdag's Board Diversity Rule, which requires disclosure of board diversity statistics and at least two diverse directors including one female and one underrepresented racial minority or LGBTQ+ director.
-However, we note that some racial and ethnic groups are much less likely to obtain board roles than others, reflecting societal bias and we expect boards to address these biases.
+In the US, the US Securities and Exchange Commission (SEC) approved in August 2021 Nasdaq's Board Diversity Rule, which requires disclosure of board diversity statistics and at least two diverse directors including one female and one underrepresented racial minority or LGBTQ+ director.5 However, we note that some racial and ethnic groups are much less likely to obtain board roles than others, reflecting societal bias and we expect boards to address these biases.